 - Did your mother taint your dating habits or expectations?
 Perhaps you haven’t realized it, but have you become a tad vain and egotistical yourself, especially in your love life?
 Or perhaps you lack trust in those who seek interest in you?
 Or even worse, you’re in a relationship with a narcissistic partner?
 Any of these scenarios will decrease your ability to be truly intimate with another person.
 Awareness and good treatment can open doors.

 - Having compassion and pity for your narcissistic mother.
 Your mother probably needs compassion, pity, and empathy from you, although it may not seem that way.
 She had her own injuries; maybe a hard life or her own narcissistic parents.
-People don’t become so self-centered without an injury somewhere along the way.
 Just know that although she has a hard way of showing it, she may still really care about you.
 Sometimes it’s time to throw her a bone.

 Acceptance is Key